-- This scan uses a small amount of radiation and the risk associated with this is low. - The benefits of the scan outweigh the small risk. - A medical professional has reviewed your case to ensure the scan is safe and appropriate for you. - If you have any concerns or would like further information, please contact the department.
+- The scan uses a small amount of radiation, and the risk to you is low. - The benefits of the scan outweigh the small risk. - A medical professional has reviewed your case to ensure the scan is safe and appropriate for you. - If you have any concerns at all, please contact the department.

-For All Patients Aged Between 11-55
+For Patients Aged Between 11-55:

-- If you know that you are pregnant, or there is a chance that you may be pregnant, please contact us as soon as possible. - Please also contact the department if you are breast feeding or chest feeding, as we may need to give you special instructions. - In line with national guidance from the Society of Radiographers, inclusive practice or behaving in a way that makes all people or groups of people feel included and valued is integral to effective healthcare.
+- If you are or might be pregnant, please contact the department immediately to tell us. - Please also contact the department if you are breast feeding or chest feeding, as we may need to give you special instructions. - In line with national guidance from the Society of Radiographers, inclusive practice or behaving in a way that makes all people or groups of people feel included and valued is integral to effective healthcare. - If you are aged between 11 and 55, you will be asked to sign a form asking questions about any potential pregnancy and your registered sex at birth.